Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Additional Experiments

 \section{Additional Experiments}

 We conduct three additional sets of experiments, following the same experimental setup as described in the main text, to further evaluate our approach.
-Due to our limited computation, we focus on two language models: NanoGPT (123M) and Llama (134M) in these additional experiments.
+Due to limited computational resources, we focus on two language models---NanoGPT (123M) and Llama (134M)---in these additional experiments.

 In the first additional experiment, we evaluate the two-sided Shampoo based on Frobenius norm \citep{morwani2024new,eschenhagen2025purifying}---referred to as idealized F-Shampoo---and find that it performs poorly in practice even when we improve its performance using QR and EMA on the eigenvalues, as shown in \cref{fig:frob_shampoo_ema}.
 This indicates using the Frobenius norm for preconditioner estimation is not ideal.